Welcome to Doves

 All swimmers should wear an appropriate costume and a hat.
 No Bermuda short.

 If you would like your your child to wear goggles, please provide a permission letter.

 Please ensure your child has a water bottle in school every day.
 It is their responsibility to keep it clean and filled.
 It is especially essential in this hot summer weather.

-Literacy - In our literacy lessons, we will be focusing our work around the topic of Pompeii .
+Literacy - In our literacy lessons, we will be focusing our work around the topic of Egypt .
 This topic gives us a lot opportunities to link our writing to a variety of genres.
 We will also focusing on ensuring our punctuation is accurate.
-We will be reading "Eagle of the Ninth" a novel about Romans in England.
 We are starting to look at reading style questions for the stats and preparing for our grammar paper.

-Maths - In our maths sessions we will be revising geometry.
-We will continue to practise our times tables weekly and learn mental math strategies.
+Maths - In our maths sessions we will be revising the four operations.
+We will continue to practise our times tables weekly and learn problem solving and reasoning skills.

 Science - In our science lessons we will be Planning different types of enquiries and researching Carl Linnaeus and how he classified living things.
 We will be taking measurements using different types of scientific equipment.

 PSCHE - In our sessions we will be focusing on the Seal scheme of work - 'Going for Goals.'